3. Creation of a Pleasant Working Environment

 F leave can be taken if a female employee has much difficulty to work due to reasons such as menstruation and other health problems unique to women.

-In our survey conducted in January 2021, employee satisfaction was high on the whole and sense of burden was low compared to data from other companies.
-We moved forward with implementing policies towards further score improvements for some of the areas with relatively low scores and areas that correlate highly with satisfaction regardless of scores.
+In the Employee Satisfaction Survey conducted in January 2021, employee satisfaction was high on the whole and sense of burden was low compared to data from other companies.
+We implemented policies to further improve scores in some of the areas where scores were relatively low and areas that correlate highly with satisfaction regardless of scores.

 In addition to establishing a health committee and a long working hours prevention office to protect the health and safety of our employees, KADOKAWA also set up consultation and internal reporting hotlines.